AngelBelRoth/AngelBelRoth/README.md

 - 📫 How to reach me: ...
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
+📖 I am currently learning how to scale-up a business<br>
 -->

 # 💫 About Me:
-📊 I am currently working on my full-stack platform that matches businesses based on interest alignment.<br>📖 I am currently learning how to scale-up a business<br>🦎 Ask me about Upgrade Lab Maine<br>✨ Fun Fact: I've been to 27% of the world / 53 countries
+📊 I am currently working on my full-stack platform that matches businesses based on interest alignment.<br>
+🦎 Ask me about Upgrade Lab Maine<br>
+✨ Fun Fact: I've been to 27% of the world / 53 countries

 ## 🌐 Socials: